Krzysztonek/Krzysztonek/README.md

 - 👋 Hi, I’m @Krzysztonek
 - 👀 I’m interested in IoT
 - 🌱 I’m currently learning Home Assistant
-- 💞️ I’m looking to collaborate on how to control HAIER AC via HASS
+- 💞️ I’m looking for collaboration with HA users
 - 📫 How to reach me ...

 <!---